sourcery-ai-experiments/QuarticSDK/docs/source/basic.rst

 This refers to the batch entity which contains the details of the tag.
 Tag contains all the properties of the base Entity defined above.
-When one prints the name of the batch object, it returns the name alongwith the ID of the batch, with the template as `Batch: {batch_name}_{batch_id}`
+When one prints the name of the batch object, it returns the name alongwith the ID of the batch and the template as `Batch: {batch_name}_{batch_id}`

 The available attributes in this class are: